manaskarra/RagaXonic-DL/README.md

 ---

 ## Future Work
 - Integration with additional musical styles and datasets.
-- Real-time music playback within the web UI.
-- Exporting to audio formats (e.g., WAV, MP3).

 ---

 ## Acknowledgments